Über uns

 Digitisation also offers an opportunity, be it to make rural locations more attractive for development, to enable more efficient and transparent administration and a fairer, more ethical use of digital tools.

 Institutions in the MENA region are in the main currently unable to respond comprehensively to the economic changes described above.
 The outdated higher education sector has not been able to develop the necessary skills; there is a lack of networking and regional strategies to develop countermeasures.
 However, Europe cannot claim to have all the answers and all the policies needed to address this challenge.
-Digitisation offers an opportunity to do so on an equal footing and could be a starting point for cooperation between governments, societies and the private sector in the European Union’s neighbourhood.
+Digitisation offers an opportunity to do so on an equal footing and could be a starting point for cooperation between governments, societies and the private sector in the European Union’s neighbourhood - which is precisely where MENA DSS seeks to contribute.

 On behalf of the Candid Foundation, the authors would like to thank numerous experts and cooperation partners from the following institutions who have shared valuable advice and insight and contributed to the project’s success: